Complete IRS & State Tax Levy Guide to Resolving Levies

 The IRS has the right to levy just about any of your assets, income, and property to satisfy the tax liability.
 Some of the most common types of levies are outlined below.

-Wage garnishment is a common type of levy issued by the IRS.
+Wage garnishment is a common type of levy issued by the IRS but there are ways tot stop them.
 If they choose to take this action against you, they will send Form 668-W to your employer.
 The notice to your employer will require them to withhold your wages or salary, including any bonuses, fees, and/or commissions you receive.
 This form also provides an intent to levy any retirement or benefit income held by the employer.
 Upon receiving Form 668-W, an employer usually has one full pay period before they must send any of the employee’s wages to the IRS.
 Employers will usually inform employees that they have received Form 668-W and encourage employees to contact the IRS to resolve the liability.

 Form 668-W allows for continuous levies of salaries, wages, retirement income, pension income, and other forms of income, which means that this type of levy will be in effect until it is released.
 Employers must use IRS Publication 1494 to determine how much to withhold from the employee’s wages, as the individual will still receive some income to cover their necessary expenses.
 This publication is a table that outlines how much income is exempt from a levy, based on the taxpayer’s filing status and the number of dependents.